Home Articles Golden Oldies Speaking Schedule About Christ or Chaos Links Donations Contact Us

 ABOUT THOMAS A. DROLESKEY

 Dr. Thomas A. Droleskey is a Catholic writer and speaker .
-He is the publisher-editor of Christ or Chaos.com, a site that has featured over 210 articles in calendar year 2006 alone, many dealing with his embrace of sedevacantism.
+He is the publisher-editor of Christ or Chaos.com, a site that has featured over 900 articles since the beginning of 2006, many dealing with his embrace of sedevacantism.
 Hundreds of his articles appeared in The Wanderer, the oldest weekly national Catholic newspaper, between 1992 and 2000.
 He was a contributor to The Latin Mass: A Journal of Catholic Culture between 2001 and 2003.
 Droleskey's articles have appeared in the American Life League's Celebrate Life magazine.
 He also contributed articles to The Remnant and for Catholic Family News.
-His articles now appear in The Four Marks.
+His articles also appeared for two years in The Four Marks.

 Formerly a pro-life activist, Droleskey was the candidate for Lieutenant Governor of the State of New York on the Right to Life Party line in 1986.
 He was the party's candidate for Supervisor of the Town of Oyster Bay in 1997, and he challenged then Senator Alfonse M. D'Amato for the party's senatorial nomination in 1998, receiving over 37% of the primary vote.
 Droleskey has campaigned for pro-life candidates around the country.
 He is now retired from all involvement in partisan politics, concentrating instead on the promotion of the Social Reign of Christ the King and of Mary our Immaculate Queen.

-Dr. Droleskey has lectured extensively around the nation for the past twenty years, driving nearly 800,000 miles in the last twenty years of his lecturing around the nation.
+Dr. Droleskey has lectured extensively around the nation for the past twenty years, driving nearly 1,000,000 miles in the last twenty-five years of his lecturing around the nation.
 His thirty-six hour lecture program, Living in the Shadow of the Cross, has been given in twenty different venues across the United States.
-His current lecture program, "To be Catholic from the Womb to the Tomb," has been given in eleven different places across the nation.
-His work is dedicated to the restoration of the Traditional Latin Mass and of the Social Reign of Christ the King.
+Another lecture program, "To be Catholic from the Womb to the Tomb," was given in eleven different places across the nation.
+His work is dedicated to the restoration of the Immemorial Mass of Tradition and of the Social Reign of Christ the King.

 Droleskey is devoted to the establishment of the Social Kingship of Jesus Christ and the Queenship of Our Lady's Sorrowful and Immaculate Heart.
 His first book, Christ in the Voting Booth, was published by Hope of Saint Monica, Inc., 1998.
 His second book, There Is No Cure for this Condition, was published by Chartres Communications in 2001.
 G.I.R.M.
 Warfare (The Traditional Latin Mass versus the General Instruction to the Roman Missal) was published in 2004; Restoring Christ as the King of All Nations, Droleskey's compendium of fifty-three articles about the immutable doctrine of the Social Kingship of Jesus Christ, was published in June of 2005.
-Volume II of Restoring Christ the King of All Nations, a compendium of 107 articles, will be published at some point in 2007, if all goes well.
+Volume II of Restoring Christ the King of All Nations, a compendium of 107 articles, will be published at some point before the end of the world, if es well.

 Droleskey served for some years on the Board of Advisers of the Society of Catholic Social Scientists.
-He serves presently on the board of the National Association of Private and Independent Catholic Schools and on the board of 100% Pro-Life Pac.
+He has served on the boards of the National Association of Private and Independent Catholic Schools and on the board of 100% Pro-Life Pac.
 He is listed in the 2001-2002 edition of the Marquis Who's Who in America.

 Droleskey, who was born on November 24, 1951, is married to the former Sharon Collins.
 Their first child, Lucy Mary Norma, was born in Sioux City, Iowa, on March 27, 2002.
-A native of Long Island, Droleskey and his family now live in their motor home with his wife and daughter as he travels the nation to give lectures in behalf of the Social Reign of Christ the King and Mary our Queen.
+A native of Long Island, Droleskey and his family now live in Connecticut after nearly nine years of travels in a motor home with his wife and daughter as he gave lectures in behalf of the Social Reign of Christ the King and Mary our Queen.

 © Copyright 2007,Thomas A. Droleskey.
 All rights reserved.